marxjohnson/bfwl/_posts/2010-09-26-guru-plug-part-1.md

 date: 2010-09-26T14:17:37+00:00
 author: mark
 excerpt: |
-  A few months ago I pre-ordered a <a href="http://www.newit.co.uk/shop/products.php?cat=11">GuruPlug</a>, <a href="http://www.globalscaletechnologies.com/">GlobalScale</a>'s new plug computer, and the successor to the <a href="http://www.newit.co.uk/shop/products.php?cat=5">SheevaPlug</a>.
+  A few months ago I pre-ordered a GuruPlug, <a href="http://www.globalscaletechnologies.com/">GlobalScale</a>'s new plug computer, and the successor to the SheevaPlug.
   I've been wanting to run a home server for a while, to act as a web server as well as performing a few other always-on functions, but I've not been willing to pay the cost of running my desktop 24/7.
 Drawing under 5 Watts of power, the GuruPlug satisfies this need perfectly.
   On Friday I finally received an email telling me my GuruPlug had been shipped, and on Saturday it arrived in the post.